bitcoinops/bitcoinops.github.io/_topics/en/offers.md

   - title: "Discussion of fully implementing offers versus incremently adding features from it"
     url: /en/newsletters/2024/07/05/#adding-a-bolt11-invoice-field-for-blinded-paths

+  - title: "Core Lightning #7461 adds support for nodes to self-fetch and self-pay BOLT12 offers and invoices"
+    url: /en/newsletters/2024/07/26/#core-lightning-7461

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Blinded paths